supahnerdy/supahnerdy/README.md

 # Hello, I’m Tulsano 👋

-I am a current software developer eager to expand my skills in software engineering and web development!
+I am a current full-time software developer eager to expand my skills in software engineering and web development!

 I am always working to improve my skills in programming languages and problem solving.
 I wish to spark creativity for the greater good!